 Pharmacists are also required by law to inform patients of a medication’s side effects upon that drug’s release.
 Those who fail to do so may open themselves up to liability should the drug have a negative impact on a person’s health.

 Finally, manufacturers who have not released important information about a drug’s side effects can also face legal consequences.
 However, large pharmaceutical companies have many resources to defend against dangerous drug claims, making it important for potential plaintiffs to seek representation from a skilled Miami attorney.

-Presenting a Dangerous Drugs Complaint to Miami Courts
+Presenting a dangerous drug complaint to Miami courts

-A dedicated lawyer at our firm can help present an effective dangerous drugs lawsuit should it be needed.
-Our defective drug attorneys can ensure that all of the necessary information and investigation is completed prior to filing and that this critical information is then included in a party’s complaint when filed within Florida’s statute of limitations.
-Florida Statutes §95.11(3) generally gives victims of dangerous drugs four years to pursue compensation from the date of their injuries in order to bring their claim.
+A dedicated lawyer at our firm can help present an effective dangerous drug lawsuit should it be needed.
+Our defective drug attorneys can ensure that all of the necessary information and investigation are completed prior to filing and that this critical information is then included in a party’s complaint when filed within Florida’s statute of limitations.
+Florida Statutes §95.11(3) generally gives victims of dangerous drugs 2 years to pursue compensation from the date of their injuries.